Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 > The focal point is exactly where the front part (mouth) of a TV LNB would be

-Drilling small holes into the ground plane shouldn't greatly affect reception.
+Drilling small holes into the ground plane shouldn't affect reception.
 Personal tip: zip ties are your best friends.

 # Actually receiving the satellites!